 Combine 2 ounces of Pusser’s Rum, 4 ounces of pineapple juice, 1 ounce orange juice and 1 ounce cream of coconut in a cocktail shaker.
 Shake and pour into a glass filled with crushed ice.
 Garnish with freshly grated nutmeg and let your soggy sorrows melt away!

 Three Dots and a Dash

-This cocktail is an absolute tiki classic.
-Invented by Donn Beach, the name means “Victory” in morse code.
-It’s also the namesake of the incredibly popular tiki bar in Chicago.
+This rum drink is an absolute tiki classic.
+Invented by Donn Beach, Three Dots and a Dash gets its name from morse code: It means “victory.”
+It’s also the namesake of the popular tiki bar in Chicago.

-It contains three types of rum, so might be a tough one to make at home.
-But take a closer look at the garnish: three maraschino cherries and a piece of pineapple.
-It’s a symbol of the drink’s namesake.
+The cocktail contains three types of rum, so it might be a tough one to make at home.
+But take a closer look at the garnish: three maraschino cherries and a piece of pineapple—three dots and a dash.

 Corn ‘n’ Oil

 Combine 1 ounce of dark rum, 1-1/2 ounces of falernum and 3/4 ounce of lime into a shaker.
-Shake with ice, and strain into a chilled Collins glass.
-Add crushed ice, and then float one ounce of Black Strap Rum and a dash of bitters on top.
+Shake with ice and strain into a chilled Collins glass.
+Add crushed ice, then float one ounce of Black Strap Rum and a dash of bitters on top.

 The rum runner supposedly originated in Islamorada, Florida, at the Holiday Isle Tiki Bar, invented as a means of using up excess liquor before new inventory arrived.
 The name is a nod to the “rum runners” who transported alcohol during Prohibition when rum was sourced in the Bahamas, then smuggled into Florida speakeasies by boat.

 Just like the original, you can use up whatever you have on hand to make this fruity drink.
 But here’s the real rum runner recipe to get you started.